Trainer reveals the secret behind Adele's incredible weight loss

 The fitness instructor counts the wife of Robbie Williams as one of her clients.

-The Brazilian instructor did not recognise the Adele when they met in Los Angeles, and was introduced to Adele via Robbie William's wife Ayda Field.
+The Brazilian instructor did not recognise Adele when they met in Los Angeles, and was introduced to her via Robbie William's wife, Ayda Field.

 "I don't think she is a huge fan of exercise like Robbie and Ayda, who exercise five or six days a week.
 But whatever she is doing now, she looks amazing," the trainer told the publication.